ibm-cloud-docs/hs-crypto/pkcs11-best-practices.md

 ### 2. Create a custom role for operating keystores
 {: #create-keystore-operator}

-This role is used to create and delete PKCS #11 keystores but does not have permissions to manage keys.
+This role is used to create and delete EP11 keystores but does not have permissions to manage keys.

 1. In the {{site.data.keyword.cloud}} console, go to **Manage** > **Access (IAM)**, and select **Roles**.
 2. Click **Create**.